yeuchi/ES6_IMG_PROC/README.md

 # ES6_IMG_PROC
 Ecmascript6 exercise: convolution, bokeh, scheimpflug, bmp decoder

-This project is writting in an event-driven architecture.
-There are sub-features which should be placed in separate modules, bmp-format decoding + convolution,bokeh,scheimpflug.

 Windows bitmap decoder:  Decoder.js, WindowsBitmap.js, Canvaser.js

 Decoder - take UT8BinaryArray input and coordinate between WindowsBitmap and output to Canvaser.